stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

   On the day after his arrival, in the seclusion of the dimly lit study, he outlined the whole grisly scheme.
-He had found in Haiti a drug, the formula for which he would develop later, which induced a state of profound sleep in anyone taking it; a trance so deep that death was closely counterfeited&mdash;with all muscular reflexes, even the respiration and heart-beat, completely stilled for the time being.
+He had found in Haiti a drug, the formula for which he would develop later, which induced a state of profound sleep in anyone taking it; a trance so deep that death was closely counterfeited--with all muscular reflexes, even the respiration and heart-beat, completely stilled for the time being.
 Andrews had, he said, seen it demonstrated on natives many times.
 Some of them remained somnolent for days at a time, wholly immobile and as much like death as death itself.
 This suspended animation, he explained further, would even pass the closest examination of any medical man.
 He himself, according to all known laws, would have to report as dead a man under the influence of such a drug.
-He stated, too, that the subject&rsquo;s body assumed the precise appearance of a corpse&mdash;even a slight   rigor mortis   developing in prolonged cases.
+He stated, too, that the subject's body assumed the precise appearance of a corpse--even a slight   rigor mortis   developing in prolonged cases.

   For some time his purpose did not seem wholly clear, but when the full import